999pingGG/cvkm/README.md

 functions are generic, meaning that you can use a single function which can operate on several different types!
 I hope it will be useful for graphics and physics programming.
 Compiles absolutely warning-free.

+## Warning
+**Not production ready!**
+- This library is a work in WIP (pun intended), developed mainly as a way to reuse code across my projects.
+- I will likely only implement functionality useful for a videogame made in my own way.
+- If you want to contribute something and make this library more generally useful, by all means do so!
+I will be very grateful.

 ## Requirements
 A C11 compiler, since the library makes heavy use of `_Generic` to simplify code and kind of achieve function overloading.
 The tests are trivial to compile, but I'm using CMake here.